shaunsaker/the-shell/README.md

 #### Stripe webhooks

-The Stripe webhook will ensure that any activity in Stripe is updated in your Firebase db's, e.g. if a new customer is created in Stripe, add them to the customers collection in the Firebase db's.
+The Stripe webhook will ensure that any activity in Stripe is updated in your Firebase db's, e.g. if a product is created in the Stripe test environment, add it to the products collection in the Firebase development and staging environments and if a product is created in the Stripe live environment, add it to the products collection in the Firebase production environment.
+The same applies to customer and subscription related activity.

 ##### Connect test Stripe webhook to development